PixelTomsen/OpenSimWatch/Readme.txt

 - Test using http-check, if this fails, the process terminates

 Note:
-- In regions with lots of prims and scripts the interval is not set too low, because it takes in this case, to the region is online!
+- In regions with lots of prims and scripts http the interval is not set too low, because it takes some time until the region is online!

 *****************************************************************************************************************************
 German: